day8/re-frame/docs/Flows.md

 ---

-## The Story So Far

-1. **Users** cause **Events**
-2. **Events** cause **Effects**
-3. **Effects** cause **State Changes**
-4. **State Changes** cause **View rerendering**

-## Flows
+## Flow

-This tutorial introduces `Flows`, which occur in step 3 after an effect changes `app-db`.
+This tutorial introduces **Flows**, part of [Domino 3](http://localhost:8000/re-frame/dominoes-30k/#domino-3-effect-handling) (effects).

+!!!
+Note "Not to be confused with..."
+    - [re-frame-async-flow-fx](https://github.com/day8/re-frame-async-flow-fx).
+A `re-frame/flow` is totally sychronous, running on every event.
+    - The [on-changes interceptor](/re-frame/api-re-frame.core/#on-changes).
+Flows are an evolution of this idea.

-A `Flow` calculates a derived value "automatically".
+A **Flow** calculates a derived value "automatically".
 When one part of the application state changes, another part is recalculated.
-More concretely, when the values change at one or more paths within `app-db`, then the value at another path is recalculated automatically.
+More concretely, when the values change at one or more paths within `app-db`, then the value at another path is automatically recalculated.

-## The DataFlow Paradigm

-Using `Flows`, you can create simple dataflows.
+!!!
+Note "The DataFlow Paradigm"

 The dataflow programming paradigm emerged in the 1970s, so it is almost as foundational as functional programming.
 Indeed, reactive programming - so much the rage these days - is simply a subset of dataflow programming.

 Both the functional and dataflow paradigms have profoundly influenced the design of re-frame.
-There's a reason `re-frame's` tagline is "derived values, flowing".
+There's a reason `re-frame's` tagline is "derived data, flowing".

-> BTW, this is synchronous dataflow.
-You should not confuse this with [async flows](https://github.com/day8/re-frame-async-flow-fx).

-## Motivation?
+## A flow literal

-`Flows` will help you in at least two usecases.

-**First**, your app has to maintain a value calculated from multiple inputs, each of which varies independently (ie. the inputs are updated via different event handlers).

-One relatable example is that of trying to maintain cascading error states.
-Imagine your UI has a validation rule: `start date` must be before `end date`.
-After the user changes either value, the error state must be calculated, and this is used to determine if the `submit` button is enabled or not, and if an error message is displayed or not.

-Now, make it more complicated: imagine your UI has many validation rules and error state must be calculated for each of them.
-And the submit button state is a secondary calculation that combines these error states.
-Cascading, derived values.
-In this tree-ish arrangement, data flows from the leaves (what the user entered), through intermediate nodes (error predicate functions), through to the root (submit button state).
-In this tree, both the intermediate values and the root value are important.

-**Second**,  if you find yourself asking the question: "how do I use a subscription in my event handler?".
-Answer: you don't.
-Instead, you use a Flow.

-`Subscriptions` calculate a derived value.
-So do `Flows`.
-A key difference is that `Flow` values are stored in `app-db` and that makes them available to event handlers.
-Of course, subscriptions are delightfully simple, because they both calculate and deliver data to views, and their lifecycle is automatically handled by the views using them.
-Flows are more manual/flexible.
-But when you need a derived value in an event handler, you have moved beyond `subscriptions` to needing a `Flow`

-## Flow Specification

-`Flows` are registered using `reg-flow`, which is part of the re-frame API.
-You call it with a single argument, which is the `flow specification` - a map - defining:

-- the input paths to be monitored for change
-- a function to call to calculate the new derived value
-- a path where the derived value should be placed
+Re-frame uses flows to change your app's state, but a `flow` itself is an immutable value.

-Here's an example specification to automatically calculate the `area` of a room from `width` and `height`:
+Here's a basic `flow`.
+It describes how to derive the area of a room from its dimensions:

 <div class="cm-doc" data-cm-doc-no-result>
 {:id     :room-area